Why You Should Get Tested for Hashimoto's if You Have Hypothyroidism

-A week later she called with the results, informing me that my antibodies were elevated.
+A week later, she called with the results, informing me that my antibodies were elevated.

 “So, I have Hashimoto’s?”
 I asked.

-Today, I have lowered my thyroid antibodies by more than half, and they continue to go down.
-After years of feeling tired all day, every day, I now feel better and have my life and vitality back, thanks to getting my antibodies in check.
+Within a few months, I lowered my thyroid antibodies by more than half, and they continue to decrease.
+But best of all, I got my energy back.
+After years of feeling tired every day, I now have my life, energy, and vitality back, thanks to getting my antibodies in check.